 - For the record, it is noted that members absented themselves from the meeting when the Council discussed applications (a) from their respective institutions or (b) in which a conflict of interest may have occurred.
 This procedure only applied to applications that were discussed individually, not to “en bloc” actions.
 (Back to text.)

-- These minutes will be approved formally by Council at the next meeting on September 21-22, 2010, and correction or notations will be stated in the minutes of that meeting.
+- These minutes will be approved formally by the Council at the next meeting on May 24–25, 2011, and corrections or notations will be stated in the minutes of that meeting.
 (Back to text.)

 Attachment A: Roster of the National Advisory Council on Aging